Part 4 – Outlines and plans

 Writing a novel or novella is no different.
 You need a rough outline of what you want to write about.
-This outline is a follow-on from your summary document (a one-pager) and will continue to be developed during the early part of your preparation.
-You might have a mind map or rough flow of the book by now and need to get it down on paper.
+This outline is a follow-on from your summary document (a one-pager) and will continue to be developed.
+You might use mind maps or flow drawings of the book and need to get it down on paper.

-I do this on A3 sheets of paper and typically use a pencil to write down the key points in my novel.
-The outline will be structured according to the traditional three-act principal, and I aim to get my ideas in a sequence based on this structure from as early opportunity as I can.
+I do this on A3 sheets of paper.
+Typically, I use a pencil to write down the key points in my novel.
+The outline will be structured according to the three-act principal, and I try to get my ideas in this structure as early as I can.